pbougie/mac-dev-env/source/pow.html.md

 	sudo apachectl restart

-### Install
+### Install or Upgrade

-Install Pow using the installation script.
+Install or upgrade Pow using the installation script.

 	curl get.pow.cx | sh